Slowcore: Characteristics

 Slowcore prominently incorporates stylings and traits from indie rock and contemporary folk music.
 Indie rock is a broad subgenre of rock music that emerged in the 1980s and encapsulates music released independently or through low-budget record labels that typically does not pertain to the musical interests of mainstream audiences.
 Similarly, contemporary folk refers to a musical style representative of traditional folk music but with modernthe 20th century and onwardsinterpretations, ultimately spawning subgenres like folk rock and indie folk in the later stages of the century, both of which influenced slowcore to different extents.
 Alongside these core influences, artists often take influence from a variety of other musical genres, including alternative rock, Americana, dream pop, post-rock, and shoegaze.
 Drone and ambient music are also cited as being similar.

 There is no definitive characterisation of the genre, however it is typically defined by slow tempos and a sombre and atmospheric approach to both the songwriting and composition.
 Backing instrumentation is sparse, contrasting with the genres from which slowcore is derived.
 Slowcore uses simple melodies over a prolonged period to evoke saddening emotions; Andrea Swensson of Pitchfork wrote that the genre "gently pulls [the listener] out of linear time".
 While the songs can implement choruses, they often lack intense changes in instrumentation.
 Chris Brokaw of Codeine facetiously remarked that he could "play a snare hit, go get a drink and be back at the drumkit before the next beat".
 In 1998, SF Weekly wrote that "The best thing about slowcore [...] is that they demand the listener pay attention.
 The worst thing about them is that sometimes you fall asleep by the third song".

-Lyrics in slowcore songs are often melancholic, with the vocal performances subdued.
+Lyrics in slowcore songs are often melancholic and descriptively plain, with the vocal performances being calm and subdued, sometimes having a lulling effect.
 For example, Swedish singer Stina Nordenstam has been described as slowcore because of "her sadly beautiful little-girl whisper" style of singing.
 Emotion is a core component of slowcore, and the sparse instrumentation emphasises the singer's voice.
 Stuart Braithwaite, a founding member of the renowned post-rock band Mogwai, said "You weren't going to play [slowcore] at parties, but it was beautiful: the lyrics bare and honest, the musicality sparing".